 We at the TOWN OF WASHINGTON WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
+Additional information on the water system can be found at www.ldh.la.gov/watergrade.
 Please call our office if you have questions.

-TOWN OF WASHINGTON WATER SYSTEM Parish: ST LANDRY PWSID: LA1097016
+TOWN OF WASHINGTON WATER SYSTEM

+Parish: ST LANDRY PWSID: LA1097016

-2023 Water Grade
+2024 Water Grade

 Federal Water Quality Points deducted for federal violations, which include Treatment Technique and Maximum Contaminant Level Violations, may pose a public health risk over an extended period of time.
-Max of 30 points -0 State Water Quality Points deducted for state violations, which include no water operator, inadequate water disinfection, and boll notices and water outages, may lead to other issues of concern if not resolved.
-Max of 10 points -1 Financial Sustainability Points deducted for lack of financial sustainability which can affect operations and maintenance of the water system.
+Max of 30 points -0 State Water Quality Points deducted for state violations, which include no water operator, inadequate water disinfection, and boil notices and water outages, may lead to other issues of concern if not resolved.
+Max of 10 points -0 Financial Sustainability Points deducted for lack of financial sustainability which can affect operations and maintenance of the water system.
 An effective water rate can provide for the repair, maintenance, and future replacement of infrastructure.
 Max of 10 points -0 Operations & Maintenance Points deducted for operation and maintenance deficiencies noted during water system inspections, which may affect the water quality being distributed to consumers.
-Max of 15 points -0 Infrastructure Points deducted for infrastructure defidencies noted during water system inspections, which may lead to unsafe drinking water and/or water service disruption.
-Mex of 20 points -0 Customer Satisfaction Points deducted for customer complaints received by the water system and/or the Louisiana Department of Fiealth, which are confirmed to be a water quality or quantity issue in the water system.
-Max of 10 points -2 Secondary Contaminants Points deducted for levels of iron and/or manganese greater than the secondary maximum contaminant levels.
+Max of 15 points -0 Infrastructure Points deducted for infrastructure deficiencies noted during water system inspections, which may lead to unsafe drinking water and/or water service disruption.
+Max of 20 points -0 Customer Satisfaction Points deducted for customer complaints received by the water system and/or the Louisiana Department of Health, which are confirmed to be a water quality or quantity issue in the water system.
+Max of 10 points -10 Secondary Contaminants Points deducted for levels of iron and/or manganese greater than the secondary maximum contaminant levels.
 These levels do not pose a health risk but may cause undesirable water quality issues.
 Max of 5 points -5 BONUS Points granted for having an asset management plan; a storage assessment and maintenance program; well assessment & maintenance program; participation in management training; or participation in a capacity development program.
-May of 10 points +5
+Max of 10 points +0

-2023 Water Grade Details TOWN OF WASHINGTON WATER SYSTEM
+2024 Water Grade Details TOWN OF WASHINGTON WATER SYSTEM